cicout/cico_persistent/README.md

 * Swift 4.0+

 ## License
-CICOAutoCodable is released under the MIT license.
+CICOPersistent is released under the MIT license.
 See [LICENSE](https://github.com/cicout/cico_persistent/blob/master/LICENSE) for details.

 ## More
 Have a question?
 Please open an [issue](https://github.com/cicout/cico_persistent/issues/new)!